Hi, and welcome to our extensive guide discussing the Director of Nursing (DON) career!

 The Director of Nursing Services is responsible for implementing and maintaining the operating budget of nursing departments.

-In their capacity as chief accounting officer, a DON can help their respective nursing units reduce expenditures and overheads.
+In their capacity as chief accounting officers, a DON can help their respective nursing units reduce expenditures and overheads.

 Directors of Nursing reduce expenditure in the following ways: